toothbrush/toothbrush.github.io/index.markdown

 <p>
   <strong><a href="https://www.vistaserv.net/">Vistaserv.net</a></strong>
-  &ndash; Check out Vistaserv, one of my silly side projects.
+  &ndash; Check out Vistaserv, another one of our silly side projects.
 It tries to be a super retro-themed clone of Geocities, but with a few affordances of the modern web (such as no Shockwave or Java applets...)